andydixon/DaFT/README.md

 ---

-# Using Docker for Federaliser
+# Using Docker for DaFT

-Federaliser can be deployed as a **Docker container** for both **production** and **development** environments.
+DaFT can be deployed as a **Docker container** for both **production** and **development** environments.
 This section provides detailed instructions for building, configuring, and running the Docker image.

 ---